easystats/correlation/paper/paper.md

 ## Multilevel Correlations

 It also provide some cutting-edge methods, such as Multilevel (partial) correlations.
 These are are partial correlations based on **linear mixed models** that include the factors as random effects.
-In other words, in traditional partial correlations, the covariates are "adjusted for" by setting them as fixed factors in a linear regression model, whereas in multilevel correlations they are entered as random indercepts.
-Multilevel correlations can be see as correlations *adjusted* for some group (*hierarchical*) variability.
+In other words, in traditional partial correlations, the covariates are "adjusted for" by setting them as fixed factors in a linear regression model, whereas in multilevel correlations they are entered as random intercepts.
+Multilevel correlations can be see as correlations *adjusted* for some group (*hierarchical*) variability, for instance in the case of repeated measures [see also @shan2020correlation; @bakdash2017repeated].

 \small